KivalEvan/BeatSaber-MapCheck/README.md

 ## Development

+### Installing

-Clone or fork the project and install dependencies with `npm install`, then run the development server with `npm run dev`.
+Clone or fork the project and install dependencies with `npm install`.

+### Deploying

+Run the development server with `npm run dev`, the URL will be given in the CLI.

+To run the app locally, `npm run build` for the first time setup, then `npm run serve` to run the server.

 ## Planned

 -   Rewrite swing detection
 -   Save tools parameter

-## Known Issues

--   Due to pepega that is MediocreMapper BPM change, it may not show correct beat numbering

 ## Note